WaleedAshraf/asyncapi-validator/README.md

 ## How it works
 asyncapi-validator validates the payload of the messages of a certain message, as described in your schema document.
 To validate against a certain message, it needs to find the message are you pointing to in schema document.
-For that, you need to pass it `channel`, `operation`, and `key` of the message.
+For that, you need to pass it `key`, `channel`, and `operation` of the message.

 ```js
 validate(key, payload, channel, operation)